thomastaudt/portpics/README.md

 folder to an output folder hierarchy that may depend on exif date information of the pictures.
-This means that the specified output folder may contain the placeholders '%d', '%m', or '%y' for the day, month, or year of the images 'EXIF DateTimeOriginal' information.
+This means that the specified output folder may contain the placeholders '%d', '%m', or '%y' for the day, month, or year of the image's 'EXIF DateTimeOriginal' information.
 The script can also search for sidecar (.xmp) files and perform the same copy / move operations on them as on the pictures.